arangodb/docs/3.9/tutorials-reduce-memory-footprint.md

 ```

 This option disables the ArangoDB edge [cache](programs-arangod-cache.html).
-In versions before v3.9.2, you can limit the size to a minimum of 10485760 (10 MB).
+In versions before v3.9.2, you can limit the size to a minimum of `10485760` (10 MB).

-If you do not have a graph use-case and do not use edge collections, it is
+If you do not have a graph use case and do not use edge collections, it is
-possible to use a minimal cache size or no edge cache at all without a performance
+possible to use no edge cache (or a minimal cache size) without a performance
 impact.
 In general, this should correspond to the size of the hot-set of edges.

 AQL Query Memory Usage